matteodegobbi/vault/concurrent_programming/Processes.md

  - Heap memory
 If the memory used by the process is large the context switch can take a long time.

-The [[TLB]] must be flushed on context switch, this can be a problem for performance.
+The [[Cache, TLB, Pipelining]] must be flushed on context switch, this can be a problem for performance.

 ---